coffepowered/databricksConnectDocker/README.md

 This container is designed for developing PySpark application in VS Code using Databricks-Connect.

 Quick guide
-1. Drop in the `.devcontainer` folder in your project
+1. Copy `devcontainer` folder inside your project main folder under `.devcontainer` (notice the dot)
-2. configure DATABRICKS_* env vars in `.devcontainer/devcontainer.json`
+2. rename file `devcontainer.example.json` to `devcontainer.json` and configure DATABRICKS_* env vars
 3. Open vs code and select `Open folder in container`
 4. Once in, open a new shell and run `databricks-connect test`